galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >
 >    > ### {% icon comment %} Comment
->    > The `train_rows` contains a column `age` which is the label or target.
+>    > The `train_rows` contains a column `Age` which is the label or target.
 We will evaluate our model on
 >    > `test_rows` and compare the predicted age with the true age in `test_rows_labels`
 >    {: .comment}
 {: .hands_on}

 ## Create a data processing pipeline

 We will create a pipeline with **Pipeline Builder** tool but just specify the regressor, [Gradient Boosting Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
-This is an ensemble based regressor which uses multiple tree based regressors internally and predict by taking ensemble of the predictions.
+This is an ensemble based regressor which uses multiple tree based regressors internally and predicts by taking an ensemble of the predictions.
 The tool will output a zipped file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >